March 29th 2018

-Notes for Guidance for the SLPS Annual Competitions (Print & DPI) To be read in conjunction with Competition Rules in the Syllabus and instructions on the Entry Form
+Notes for Guidance for the SLPS Annual Competitions (Print & DPI) To be read in conjunction with Competition Rules in the instructions on the Entry Form

 2018 Annual Print Competition

 To be able to manage the number of prints that we are affectively able to cope with, the maximum number a member may enter is 10 which is a reduction of two.
 You can still only enter a maximum of 4 images in any section.

 2018 Annual DPI Competition

 This competition saw the biggest changes whereby the maximum number of images a member can enter has been increased from 6 to 10.
 Furthermore it had been decided to introduce exactly the same sections as apply to the Annual Print Competition.
 So that there are now 6 sections and members can enter a maximum of 4 images in any section with an overall entry total of 10 images.